 Dave Eggers

 Dave Eggers is an American writer, editor, and publisher.
-He is known for his best-selling memoir 'A Heartbreaking Work of Staggering Genius' and for his more recent work in both fiction and non-fiction.
-Eggers is also the founder of McSweeney's, a literary journal, and has been involved in various philanthropic efforts, including the creation of the 826 Valencia writing center for young people.
+He is known for his memoir 'A Heartbreaking Work of Staggering Genius' and for founding the independent publishing company McSweeney's.
+Eggers is also a co-founder of the literacy project 826 Valencia and the human rights nonprofit Voice of Witness.

 Books